VirtoCommerce/vc-frontend/README.md

 # How does it work?
 TBD
 # Why MPA (Multi Page Application) instead of SPA (Single Page Application)?
-There are the folowing  reasones why MPA architecture has been chosen.
+There are the following  reasones why MPA architecture has been chosen.
 - SEO requirements.
 One of the weaknesses of the SPA is SEO.
 Unfortunately, they aren’t as SEO friendly as MPA’s.
 It’s primarily because the majority of single-page applications are run on JavaScript, which most search engines do not support.
 MPA enables better website positioning as each page can be optimized for a different keyword.
 Also, meta tags can be included on every page – this positively impacts Google rankings.
 - Reusing of exists Storefront's functionality such as security, slug routing, multiple stores, currencies, and languages.
 All these functionalities are hard to be reused in the classical SPA applications.